What QuickBooks does

 CostLoop sends renewal alerts before charges hit, tracks unused seats, stores cancellation links, calculates a subscription health score, and shows upcoming renewals in a forward-looking dashboard.
 QuickBooks is built for accounting - it records what happened, not what's about to happen.

-Do I need accounting software as a small business?
+Do I need accounting software as a small and medium business?

 It depends on your complexity.
 If you have payroll, multiple revenue streams, and need to produce P&L statements or prepare for tax filing, accounting software is worth it.
 If you're just starting out and mainly need to track and manage your SaaS costs, CostLoop alone is a practical starting point - you can add accounting software when the complexity warrants it.